 A retired elementary teacher, Linda engages young and old listeners with folk tales and lessons.
 Puppets may appear!
 Her spiritual stories have far reaching effects.
-Board member of the Performing Arts Alliance in Southwestern Wayne County, Linda is eager to hear any and all ideas about promoting the Arts.
+Linda is also a Board member of Friends of Michigan Animals Rescue (FMAR).
+Residing in Ft.
+Myers, FL during winter months, Linda is available to tell in southwest FL venues.

 Darryl began his spinning of stories shortly after his siblings were born; they became his first audience.
 Darryl is a retired Detroit Public School teacher and currently he teaches Tai Chi for fun.
 Darryl joined the AASG in 2002 and has performed in many storytelling concerts with the Guild.
 Darryl enjoys interpreting multicultural folktales, writing his own, and developing his personal and family stories.
 I am a self-published author of Haiku Rebellion in Utopia.

 Jennifer creates and tells original stories.
 Her personal narratives and contemporary tales hit the universal themes we all relate to – love, death, humor, grief, family, growth.
 Her children’s stories are fun and quirky, and any life lessons come with a light touch.
 Mead Hill has published four books of her children’s stories: Lavender Hill Farm, A House for Mr. Mouse, Blueberry, and Princess Hippopotamus.
 They are available on Amazon and Barnes & Noble.